talwrii/ffmpeg-cookbook/README.md

 ffplay concat.wav
 ```

-We [create two sine waves](#write-sine) like in the prevoius recipes.
+We [create two sine waves](#write-sine) like in the previous recipes.
 We then combine together the first (`[0]`) and second (`[1]`) inputs with the `concat` filter.
 We must specify that concat outputs no video streams and one audio stream because these are not the defaults: concat works with one video stream by default.

 Here is the documentation for `concat`: